Semileptonic decays $B_c \to (\eta_c,J/\psi) l \bar{\nu}_l $ in the "PQCD + Lattice" approach: 4 Numerical Results

-\item[(2)] The central values of the ratio $R_{\eta_c}$ and $R_{\jpsi}$ are around $0.23-0.37$ in all considered models or approaches, while $R_{\jpsi}$ is a little smaller than $R_{\eta_c}$ due to the mass suppression of the phase space.
-The theoretical predictions for $R_{\jpsi}$ in both PQCD and PQCD+Lattice methods are smaller than the measured value as given in Eq.~(\ref{eq:rdata1}) , but still agree with it because of still large errors of the experimental measurements.
-These ratios could be measured in high precision at the future LHCb experiment and can help us to test the theoretical models or approaches.
+\item[(2)] The theoretical predictions for the ratios $R_{\eta_c}$ and $R_{\jpsi}$ in both the PQCD and ``PQCD+Lattice'' approach agree very well, and have very small errors ( less than $5\%$ in magnitude) due to the strong cancellation between the errors of the theoretical predictions for branching ratios.
+Although the theoretical predictions for $R_{\jpsi} $ as listed in Table \ref{tab:br1b} in both the PQCD and ``PQCD+Lattice'' approaches are still smaller than the measured value $0.71\pm 0.24$ as reported by LHCb Collaboration \cite{lhcb-18a}, but still agree with it because of the still large errors of the experimental measurements.
+We believe that the ratios $R_{\eta_c}$ and $R_{\jpsi}$ could be measured in high precision at the future LHCb experiment and can help us to test the theoretical models or approaches.

-\item[(3)] The dominant theoretical error comes from the uncertainty of the factor $\beta_{B_c}$ in the $B_c$ meson distribution amplitude $\phi_{B_c}(x,b)$.
-The theoretical errors of the PQCD or PQCD+Lattice predictions for the branching ratios are still large, say around $(10-30)\%$ in magnitude as can be seen from the numerical results in Eqs.~(\ref{eq:br11}-\ref{eq:br22}).
-For the ratios $R_{\eta_c}$ and $R_{\jpsi}$, however, the theoretical errors are largely cancelled in these ratios of the branching ratios.
-One can see from the numerical results as listed in Table \ref{tab:br1b} that the theoretical error of $R_{\eta_c}$ and $R_{\jpsi}$ is now about $(3-10)\%$ in size.
+\item[(3)] Although the theoretical predictions for the decay rates from different methods or approaches can be rather different, even reaches a factor of two or three, the theoretical predictions for the ratios $R_{\eta_c}$ and $R_{\jpsi}$ from different works ~\cite{cpc37-093102,wang09,nrqcd,epjc51-833,z-series,jhep1905-094}, however, agree very well with each other within $30\%$ of the central value.

 \end{itemize}